You can claim a relief to pay less Customs Duty and VAT if you re-import goods to the UK.

 - the goods, because of natural, political or social disturbances, could not be delivered to the consignee or reached him after the contractual delivery date

-Claiming relief for goods previously exported from the UK or EU following inward processing
+Claiming relief for goods previously exported from the UK following inward processing

 You can claim relief on the re-importation of third country goods which were previously relieved from customs duty under inward processing arrangements if you: